The Strong Gravitational Lens Finding Challenge: Introduction

+\cite{2009ApJ...694..924M} pioneered an automated technique for finding Einstein ring type lenses that uses a lens modelling code to fit a model to all candidates and picks out the ones that fit the model well \citep[see also][]{2017arXiv170401585S}.
+This approach has the attractive feature that it distinguishes lenses from non-lenses by their similarity to what we expect a lens to look like and priors can be put on the model parameters that are physically motivated, unlike the next category of finders below.
+Challenges arise in making the modelling fast and automatic enough to handle large data sets while allowing it to be flexible enough to find unusual lens configurations.
+The YattaLens entrant to this challenge was of this type.

-More recently, machine learning techniques that have become widely used in the fields of computer image processing and artificial intelligence have been applied to this problem and others in astronomy.
-In particular, artificial neural networks (ANNs), support vector machines (SVM), and logistic regression.
-SVMs and logistic regression methods belong to the family of reproducing kernel Hilbert Space methods.
+More recently, machine learning techniques that have become widely used in the fields of computer image processing and artificial intelligence have been applied to this and other problems in astronomy; in particular, artificial neural networks (ANNs), support vector machines (SVM), and logistic regression.
+SVMs and some logistic regression methods belong to the family of reproducing kernel Hilbert Space methods.
 They learn from a training set how to classify objects using features given by predefined kernel functions.
-ANNs (and a popular variant convolutional neural networks (CNNs) ) are even more flexible in learn directly from a training set which features are the most important for distinguishing categories of objects.
+ANNs , and a popular variant convolutional neural networks (CNNs), are even more flexible in learning directly from a training set which features are the most important for distinguishing categories of objects.
 These have been used widely for such tasks as handwriting and facial recognition.
-In astronomy, these families of algorithms are beginning to be used for categorizing galaxy morphologies \citep{2015MNRAS.450.1441D}, photometric redshifts \citep{2017MNRAS.465.1959C,2016PASP..128j4502S,2017NewA...51..169S}, supernova classification \citep{2016ApJS..225...31L} and the lens finding problem \citep{2017MNRAS.471..167J,2017arXiv170207675P,2017MNRAS.465.4325O,2017AandA...597A.135B,hartley2017support}.
+In astronomy, these families of algorithms are beginning to be used for categorising galaxy morphologies \citep{2015MNRAS.450.1441D}, photometric redshifts \citep{2017MNRAS.465.1959C,2016PASP..128j4502S,2017NewA...51..169S}, supernova classification \citep{2016ApJS..225...31L} and the lens finding problem \citep{2017arXiv170207675P,2017MNRAS.471..167J,2017MNRAS.465.4325O,2017AandA...597A.135B,hartley2017support}.